The most important part of becoming a registered company in Singapore is to comply with all the necessary filings with ACRA and IRAS.

-An incorporated company in Singapore also needs to file an annual tax return with the ACRA.
+An incorporated company in Singapore also needs to file an Annual Return (AR) with the ACRA.

 The beginning process of incorporating in Singapore may be a bit daunting as many little bits of important information, filings, and verification of different positions need to be done.

 Some things have longer timelines to ensure that everything can be completed correctly.